GUY RAZ, Host:

 RAZ: Which brings us to today, a $14 trillion debt.
 Now, depending on how you calculate it, anywhere between 75 and 90 percent of America's total economic output.

-Ms. MAYA MacGUINEAS (President, Committee for a Responsible Federal Budget, New America Foundation): Basically, it's served, for quite some time now, as a speed bump along the road, which just means government stops, looks at what it's doing and says, okay, we're going to borrow some more.
+MAYA M: Basically, it's served, for quite some time now, as a speed bump along the road, which just means government stops, looks at what it's doing and says, okay, we're going to borrow some more.

 RAZ: And so over the years and over the decades, it's become kind of this simple procedure.
 Congress continues to approve increasing the debt ceiling.
 I read since 1962, they've done this 74 times.
 In the last 10 years alone, they've raised the debt ceiling 10 times.
 So traditionally, it has not been a big deal, right?
 Congress just says, all right, we're getting close to the debt ceiling.
 Let's raise what the government's allowed to borrow.